oloko64/rust-code-examples/rust-crates/README.md

 - [tar](https://crates.io/crates/tar) -> A Rust implementation of a TAR file reader and writer.
 This library does not currently handle compression, but it is abstract over all I/O readers and writers.
 Additionally, great lengths are taken to ensure that the entire contents are never required to be entirely resident in memory all at once.
 - [flate2](https://crates.io/crates/flate2) -> DEFLATE compression and decompression exposed as Read/BufRead/Write streams.
 Supports miniz_oxide and multiple zlib implementations.
 Supports zlib, gzip, and raw deflate streams.
 - [signal-hook](https://crates.io/crates/signal-hook) -> Unix signal handling.
+- [dlopen](https://crates.io/crates/dlopen) -> Library for opening and operating on dynamic link libraries (also known as shared objects or shared libraries).

 # Databases